Kamui96/Chemistry_solver/readme.md

-# Learning Git in VScode

-# Amend it

-# Yeah
+# Chemistry Solver

-# Used to solve real problems
+An application developed in Flutter to use AI in order to balance chemical reactions by photos